xenion0/Xenion/_posts/2022-2-25-Android-Activity.md

 10-Verify whether the target Activity is a malicious app, so as not to be deceived by intent, which can be verified by hash signature <br/>
 11-When Providing an Asset Secondhand, the Asset should be Protected with the Same Level of Protection <br/>
 12-Do not send sensitive information as much as possible, and consider the risk that the information of the intent in the public Activity may be stolen by malicious applications <br/>

+## Test method

+View activity:

+>>Decompile and view the activity component in the configuration file AndroidManifest.xml (focus on those with intent-filter configured and those without export="false")
+Open the installed app directly with RE to view the configuration file Drozer scan: run app.activity.info -a packagename Dynamic viewing: logcat sets the filter tag to ActivityManager

+Start the activity:

+>>adb shell：am start -a action -n package/componet
+drozer: run app.activity.start --action android.action.intent.VIEW ...
+Write your own app to call startActiviy() or startActivityForResult()